 Before using the harbour, PWC users must:

-- Apply for a permit online here or at the office, providing proof of formal marine training and signing a declaration to follow the restrictions and carry 3rd party insurance.
-Note: Registered PWC users since 2017/18 without formal qualification are eligible for a temporary 12-month permit providing a grace period to gain a qualification (RYA or similar)
+- Apply for a permit online here or at the office, providing proof of formal marine training (e.g. RYA certificate such as Powerboat Level 2) and signing a declaration to follow the restrictions and carry 3rd party insurance.

-- Collect permit from the Office and receive briefing on restrictions from Harbour Master or Deputy
+- Collect and sign Permit from the Harbour Office and receive safety briefing from Duty Harbour Master (by appointment only – telephone 01903 721 215 to arrange)

 - Affix a registered Data-Tag to their PWC and register it with the Harbour Office including a photo